neelsg/lithium/docs/tour.md

         fmt
         math

-    local Vertex class:
+    private Vertex type:

-        local: // X and Y can now only be accessed by methods within the object X float = 1
+        private: // X and Y can now only be used by methods within the object X float = 1
             Y float = 1